dataresearchcenter/followthemoney/docs/docs/index.md

 # Introduction

-followthemoney (FtM) defines a simple data model for storing complex object graphs.
+FollowTheMoney (FtM) defines a simple data model for storing complex object graphs.
 You will need to understand three concepts: entities, entity references, and entity streams.

 ## Entities